ErikAbrahamson/capstone/README.md

 ## MVP

-The MVP will be a visually clean and testable React CRUD application with fully functional API integration.
+The MVP will be a visually clean and testable MEAN stack application with fully functional API integration.
 Users will be able to manage their tasks and successfully route payments to a service of their choosing.

 ## Additional features

 - Responsive design
 - Email notifications
-- (Possibly) React Native for a mobile application
+- (Possibly) Angular Native for a mobile application